Spacial/awesome-systools/README.md

 - [Thoughts on the App Store](https://rileytestut.com/blog/2020/10/14/thoughts-on-app-store/)
 - [Extensions are moving away from the kernel](https://eclecticlight.co/2021/07/07/extensions-are-moving-away-from-the-kernel/)
 - [libimobiledevice](https://libimobiledevice.org/): A cross-platform FOSS library written in C to communicate with iOS devices natively.
+- [Kingfisher](https://github.com/onevcat/Kingfisher): A lightweight, pure-Swift library for downloading and caching images from the web.

 ## Windows